JAIJANYANI/Automated-Resume-Screening-System/README.md

-# Automated-Resume-Screening-System
+# Automated Resume Screening System (With Dataset)
 A web app to help employers by analysing resumes and CVs, surfacing candidates that best match the position and filtering out those who don't.

 ## Description
-Used recommendation engine techniques such as KNN, content based filtering for fuzzy matching job description with multiple resumes.
+Used recommendation engine techniques such as Collaborative , Content-Based filtering for fuzzy matching job description with multiple resumes.

 ## Prerequisites